Pichi Richi Railway

-The Pichi Richi Railway is a 39 km narrow-gauge heritage railway in the southern Flinders Ranges of South Australia between Quorn and Port Augusta.
+Pichi Richi Railway is a 39 km narrow-gauge heritage railway in the southern Flinders Ranges of South Australia between Quorn and Port Augusta.
 For much of its length the line lies in the picturesque Pichi Richi Pass, where the line was completed in 1879 as work proceeded north to build a railway to the "Red Centre" of Australia – the Central Australia Railway.

-The Commonwealth Railways ran trains through the pass until 1980, when it ceased its by then meagre services.
+The Commonwealth Railways ran trains through the pass until 1970, when it ceased services.
+There were proposals to demolish the line including the bridges and dry stone walls, but the Quorn Progress Association recognised their heritage value and significance.
+Lobbying by local and distant supporters reached Mr. Keith Smith, Commissioner of the Commonwealth Railways.